Dolphin Boy

-Dolphin Boy (Persian: پسر دلفینی) is an animated fantasy-adventure feature film, produced in 2020 by Owj Arts and Media Organization.
+Dolphin Boy (Persian: پسر دلفینی) (also known, as Sea Level 3 in North America) is an animated fantasy-adventure feature film, produced in 2022 by Owj Arts and Media Organization.
 The film was both directed and written by Mohammad Kheirandish, with production led by Mohammad Amin Hamedani.
-The film premiered in Russia in 2020 and Iran in 2022.
+The film premiered in Russia on April, 7 2022.

 The film has spawned a television series, released in March 2024 on Filmo, and a sequel film, Dolphin Boy 2, released in 2025.

 Distribution

 It was initially released in Russia, where it grossed about $1.8 million.
 The film debuted in Iranian cinemas on August 24, 2022.

 Dolphin Boy has been released in 30 countries globally to date.
 Among the nations where this animation has been screened in theaters are Canada, Russia, Turkey, Spain, the United States, Italy, Portugal, Saudi Arabia, and Germany.
 Platforms such as Netflix, Apple TV, and Amazon have played a role in the international distribution of the film.